 Using a “safe space” immediately for physical aggression, such as hitting, kicking, or biting.

 The growth, development, and well-being of your child is our main focus.
 It is our philosophy to develop children and provide positive discipline strategies.

 Discipline will be administered in a fair, consistent, and professional manner.
 Conferences can be beneficial to staff members, parents, and children.
 Please feel free to request a conference at any time.
 When we have difficulty resolving a discipline issue, the parents will be contacted.
 If severe discipline problems, such as consistently disrupting the class, excessively aggressive behavior towards peers and staff, showing signs of not being able to adjust to the preschool, etc. cannot be resolved, KHUMCP has the right to dismiss the child from school.

-Biting is a difficult situation that is taken very seriously at KHUMC Preschool.
-Our policy is for the protection of all of our students.
+Our biting policy is for the protection of all of our students.
 Biting is probably one of the most worrisome types of aggression we see in children.
-It is usually just a temporary behavior, expressed when young preschoolers are in a social situation they find stressful.
+It is usually just a temporary behavior, expressed when young preschoolers are in a social situation they find stressful and cannot communicate their needs.
 We have specific procedural steps in place for handling the rare incident of biting.
 The preschool director and teachers will work with the family to support/reinforce behavioral techniques to eliminate the behavior at school.
 Teachers will use praise towards the biter when he/she is displaying appropriate behavior.
 The parents of the victim and the parents of the biter will be informed of the incident immediately.
-The victim will be treated properly, and the health department will be notified if the skin has been broken.
+The victim will be treated properly and the health department will be notified if the skin has been broken.

 2. After a second biting incident, the child will be removed from preschool for one week.

 3. After the third biting incident, the child will be removed from preschool for two weeks.